Sign up for our FREE 8-week course to get on the property ladder.

 Lenders have ways of catching you out

-If you stretch the truth on your home loan application, you're likely to be found out.
+If you stretch the truth when applying for a home loan, you're likely to be found out.
 Lenders have systems in place for detecting fraud.

 Pressure is on Australian lenders to ramp up their fraud detection.
 In November 2017, the Australian Securities & Investments Commission (ASIC) announced it would target small and large lenders with inadequate fraud detection systems.